EDS ECHO Healthcare Professionals

 Click the banner below for more information.

-The EDS ECHO Drop-in Sessions North America & Europe program is a monthly drop-in session for participants (past or present) who have attended any of our healthcare professionals’ EDS ECHO programs.
+The EDS ECHO Drop-in Sessions program is a monthly drop-in session for participants (past or present) who have attended any of our healthcare professionals’ EDS ECHO programs.
 Each session is 1hr in length and uses the Zoom platform.

-Each session will be co-facilitated by Dr. Alan Hakim from London, UK, and Dr. Clair Francomano from Indianapolis, US.
+Each session will be co-facilitated by Dr. Alan Hakim from the UK, and Dr. Clair Francomano and Dr. Dacre Knight from the USA.

 The aim of the sessions is to allow colleagues to bring current clinical concerns about their patients to the group for advice.
 This can be in the form of a specific question or a short case history brought to the live session.
 Questions or cases should not be submitted in advance.